project-a/mondrian-server/README.md

 &nbsp;

 **!!!
-Important: ** currently Mondrian Server does not support recent Java versions.
-Please use Java 8 to run or build the project.
+Important:** you can run or build the project with Java version 11.

 &nbsp;

 ## Features